UMTti/2015-periodi-3/README.md

 1. Discrete cosine transformation
 2. Quantization

 3. Huffman coding is done with constructing a trie, not with statistical way as JPEG does.
-The next task is to implement terminal user interface for compress() and show() -functions in Jpeg.java .

 Source code is in jpeg/src folder.